 The home page header can include any of the following elements: a cover image, an organization title, and an organization logo.
 These configurations are found in the header panel as shown below:

-a – Show or edit the organization title and change the text color.
+a – Show or edit the organization title.

 In Layout Options you can: